andrewbudge/Liger/README.md

 - **Output**: Supermatrix in FASTA format (stdout) + NEXUS partitions (stderr)
 - **Missing taxa**: Automatically filled with N's

-**WARNING: Liger will not check if input files are aligned!!!
-Be sure to check files before putting them into Liger.**

 ## How Matching Works

 Liger searches for your taxon name anywhere in the FASTA header.